ortus-boxlang/boxlang-docs/language/queries.md

 ## Defining Datasources

-If you want to use the Boxlang Engine's administrators for registering data sources, you must visit each administrator's interfaces and follow their wizards.
+If you want to use the BoxLang Engine's administrators for registering data sources, you must visit each administrator's interfaces and follow their wizards.

-### Boxlang Engine Administrator
+### BoxLang Engine Administrator

 {% embed url="https://docs.lucee.org/guides/cookbooks/datasource-define-datasource.html" %}